rootsofmind/m3u-radio-music-playlists/README.md

 ```
 you will need a personal access token for repeat pushes to your repo from the terminal, look [here](https://docs.github.com/en/get-started/getting-started-with-git/why-is-git-always-asking-for-my-password) for more information about it

-now for the complete script, save it to a file and give the `.sh` extension and run ``chmod +x script.sh`` on it and it's ready to use, next time you want to push an update just do ``script.sh`` in your terminal
+now for the complete script, save it to a file and give it `.sh` extension and run ``chmod +x script.sh`` on it and it's ready to use, next time you want to push an update just do ``script.sh`` in your terminal
 ```
 #!/bin/bash